RahulChandra99/casual-games-unity/README.md

 - [2048](#game-6-2048)

 ## Game 1: Beat The Blues

+Idea From: Mmm Fingers

+Project Date: 2022

+About Project

+"Beat the Blues is a mobile game where you guide your finger through a maze of obstacles.
+The goal is to avoid getting your finger 'chomped' by various traps.

+The game is simple yet challenging, offering endless fun as you try to beat your high score and navigate through increasingly difficult levels."

 ## Game 2: Tic Tac Toe in Pixels
 ## Game 3: Maze Collapse
 ## Game 4: Endless Runner Prototype